 Aren’t sealants just for kids?

 Decay can begin early in life, so dentists usually apply sealants to children’s and teenagers’ premolars and molars to protect them.
 But sealants can protect adults’ teeth, too.
-Ask Dr. Covington or Dr. DuRant about sealants for your children or for yourself to see if they would be beneficial.
+Ask Dr. Covington about sealants for your children or for yourself to see if they would be beneficial.

 How long do they last?

 As long as the sealant remains intact, the tooth surface will be protected from decay.
 Sealants hold up well under the force of normal chewing and usually last several years before a reapplication is needed.
 The risk of decay decreases significantly after sealant application.
-During your regular dental visits, your dentist will check the condition of the sealants and reapply them when necessary.
+During your regular dental visits, Dr. Covington will check the condition of the sealants and reapply them when necessary.

 Are sealants safe?

 Sealants are extremely safe, though some people may have an allergic reaction to the plastic.
-Talk to Dr. Ashley Covington if you or your children have allergies so that he or she can provide the best treatment options.
+Talk to a member of our Beaufort dentist office if you or your children have allergies so that she can provide the best treatment options.

 Will my insurance pay for sealants?

-Health insurance usually will pay for sealants for children’s and teenagers’ permanent molars.
-If Dr. Covington or DuRant suggests sealants for other teeth, he or she will tell you whether or not the costs will be covered.
+Dental insurance usually will pay for sealants for children’s and teenagers’ permanent molars.
+If Dr. Covington suggests sealants for other teeth, he or she will tell you whether or not the costs will be covered.
 Be sure to check with your dental insurance company about your insurance plan as coverage may vary.

 Schedule an Appointment